PostHog/posthog.com/contents/blog/best-mixpanel-alternatives.md

 PostHog is the only choice if you like the idea of consolidating around one platform.
 Mixpanel offers third-party integrations for features it doesn't have, but this creates a messy workflow for teams.

 PostHog also supports autocapture.
 This means you don't have to manually instrument events.
-Instead, PostHog starts collecting data from the moment you implement its tracking snippet.
+Instead, PostHog starts collecting data from the moment you implement its tracking snippet or JavaScript Web SDK.

 <div className="overflow-x-auto -mx-5 px-5">
 <table className="w-full mt-4" style="min-width: 600px;">